Have you ever paused at dawn and wondered why a single koel bird song can feel like the first warm day of spring arriving inside us?

 Camera gear and settings for capturing the koel

-For smartphones, use burst mode and digital zoom sparingly.
-A lightweight tripod or monopod helps steady long lenses for sharper images.
+For smartphones, use burst mode to capture multiple frames and avoid excessive digital zoom, which can reduce image quality.
+A lightweight tripod or monopod helps stabilize longer lenses for sharper results.

 Observation etiquette to avoid disturbing nesting birds

-Always prioritize bird safety.
-Keep a respectful distance and avoid entering suspected nest areas.
-Binoculars and spotting scopes let us observe without stress.
+Always prioritize the bird’s safety and comfort.
+Maintain a respectful distance and avoid entering suspected nesting areas.
+Binoculars or a spotting scope allow close observation without causing stress.

-Move quietly and slowly; sudden motion can interrupt the bird’s behaviour.
-Turn off flash and follow local wildlife regulations.
-If a bird shows agitation or stops calling, back away.
+Move quietly and slowly—sudden movements may interrupt natural behaviour.
+Turn off flash photography and follow local wildlife regulations.
+If the bird shows signs of agitation, alarm calls, or stops its natural calling, calmly step back and give it space.

 Composing images and notes that reflect the spirit of spring